tim-one/tim-one.github.io/psf/crimes.md

 <a id="crimeSA"></a>
 - Casually mentioning scenarios involving sexual abuse, which may be inappropriate or triggering for some audiences.

 There is a tiny shred of merit to this one.
 In my [account of pre-ban](ban) interactions, I noted that a mod once told me that a post was potentially offensive.
 It did mention sexual abuse, but not at all casually.
 The mod only asked me not to use "sexual abuse" in a hypothetical example again.
 In context, I thought the complaint was at best weakly justified, but in the interest of accommodation I didn't argue about it.
-Instead I edited two posts to use a different example, doing more than he asked for.
+Instead I edited two posts to use a different hypothetical example, doing more than he asked for.
 It showed up in my list of "violations" anyway.

 You can see the changes by looking at the edit histories [here](https://discuss.python.org/t/considerations-around-legal-advice/56781/14) and [here](https://discuss.python.org/t/considerations-around-legal-advice/56781/16)